liwitte/liwitte.github.io/index.md

 - week of 6/24: Completed the first draft of the introduction, continued editing the methods draft based on peer reviews, finished reading through the top 25 most commented-on Reddit posts and used notes to brainstorm ideas on qualitative coding, helped create the first, rough pass at the codebook with codes and definitions, set up and learned about LaTex (the website/framework we are using to write our paper)
 - week of 7/1: Learned how to use LaTex and transferred all work, continued editing introduction, methods, background, and abstract based on peer reviews, discussed the newly created codebook as a research team, made edits to the codebook making sure to accurately represent all the data, created a Dedoose account and learned about what it is
 - week of 7/8: continued editing introduction, methods, background, and abstract based on peer reviews, continued to make edits to the codebook as a research team as we looked closer at the Reddit forums, and started coding Reddit posts and comments on Dedoose using the codebook we created
+- week of 7/15: I focused almost all of my time on coding (based on the codebook we created as a research team) the thousands of excerpts we scraped from Reddit forums and I started analyzing the data and codes and finding things that were interesting/stuck out to later create an analysis.

 [My Final Report](files/finalreport.pdf)